fcsonline/drill/example/README.md

 # How to play with woodpecker

-Start a HTTP server from this directory:
+Start a HTTP server from `responses` directory:

 `python -m SimpleHTTPServer 9000`